ba6er/marblemaze/README.md

 The `gm` namespace contains `Game` and `Scene` classes.
 `Scene` holds data for the `Maze` and the `Ball`, as well as the list of `Renderable`s, `Light`s and the game `Camera`.
-`Scene`'s functionality is updating the physics simulation and the camera, while `Game` takes care of passing input and rendering accordingly.
+`Scene`'s functionality is updating the physics simulation, camera, and rendering, while `Game` takes care of passing required input and pausing if needed.
 `Game` also takes care of creating and deleting `Scene`s and `GUI`s.
 ![Game UML diagram](./design/gm.png)

 ## How it all ties together
 The `main` function holds `Input`, `ResourceManager` and `Game` classes, initializing and destroying them .
 It also does the initialization and destroying of resources for GLFW and miniaudio, as well as running the program loop at a fixed tick-rate.
 ![Main UML diagram](./design/main.png)